dahjelle/Programming-Worksheets/React.js/IntroductoryReact.markdown

 );
 ```

-When `this.setState` is called, you pass an object whose keys are the state variables that you want to change, and the values are the corresponding new values.
-You can set as many or as few state variables as necessary for your application.
-When `this.setState` is called, it tells React: 'Hey, I have some new state.
+When `this.setState` is called by your `clickHandler` function, you pass an object whose keys are the state variables that you want to change, and the values are the corresponding new values you want to see in the browser.
+You can set as many or as few state variables as necessary for to make the interactive changes you want in your application.

+When you call `this.setState`, it tells React: 'Hey, I have some new state.
 Can you please re-render me?'
 And React will call your `render` function again, this time referencing the new state.

 Note that you *cannot* call `this.setState` inside a `render` function!
+That would be putting the cart before the horse.
+It's `this.setState` that
+1. assigns the new values to `state` and
+2. reruns `render` to display the changes.

 **Exercise 5**: Create a component whose background color changes when the mouse moves over it, and changes back when the mouse leaves.
+**Extra Credit**: Create a component that experiences three different changes in appearance when you click on it.

 ## Form Fields and State: Controlled and Uncontrolled